 Create and update custom user data

 For all authentication providers other than email/password authentication, App Services automatically creates a user object the first time a user authenticates.
-If a user authenticates via more than one method, you can link these user identities to a single user object.
+With email/password authentication, your app must manually register a user.

 Log users in with an existing social account, such as Apple, Facebook, or Google.